Extra-illustration

-Extra-illustration is the process whereby texts, normally in their published state, are customized by the incorporation of thematically linked prints, watercolors, and other visual materials.
+Extra-illustration or grangerisation is the process whereby texts, normally in their published state, are customized by the incorporation of thematically linked prints, watercolors, and other visual materials.

 History

 Extra-illustration was a vibrant and widespread fashion in Britain and America during the late eighteenth and early nineteenth centuries.
 While there was no set canon of titles chosen for extra-illustration, certain themes and subjects occur repeatedly.
 From the 1770s to the 1830s, most of the books selected were patriotic in tone and antiquarian or historical in subject.
 Titles ranged from biography, county histories, and topography to travel, natural history, and Shakespeare.
 As the pastime became more popular, the genre became more diverse but the scope remained the same: places and people, chronicles of contemporary life, the lives of artistic and theatrical celebrities, and a variety of then-modern writers, notably Byron and Dickens.
-In 1892 Tredwell published a treatise on the love of book illustrating as a refined pursuit and a signifier of high culture.
+In 1892, Tredwell published a treatise on the love of book illustrating as a refined pursuit and a signifier of high culture.

 Terminology

-In Britain, extra-illustration is frequently called "Grangerising" or "Grangerisation," after James Granger whose seminal book Biographical History of England from Egbert the Great to the Revolution—published in 1769 without illustrations—quickly prompted a fashion for portrait-print collecting and the incorporation of prints and drawings into the printed text.
-However, the term "Grangerising" only came into use from the 1880s, more than a century after Granger's death.
-Ironically, for the process of book customization that carries his name, Granger himself never "grangerized" a book.
+In Britain, extra-illustration is frequently called grangerising or grangerisation, after James Granger whose seminal book Biographical History of England from Egbert the Great to the Revolution—published in 1769 without illustrations—quickly prompted a fashion for portrait-print collecting and the incorporation of prints and drawings into the printed text.
+However, the term grangerise only came into use from the 1880s, more than a century after Granger's death.
+Ironically, for the process of book customization that carries his name, Granger himself never grangerized a book.